Hertha Sponer

-Hertha Sponer (1 September 1895 – 27 February 1968) was a German physicist and chemist who contributed to modern quantum mechanics and molecular physics and was the first woman on the physics faculty of Duke University.
-She was the older sister of philologist and resistance fighter Margot Sponer.
+Hertha Dorthea Elisabeth Sponer (1 September 1895 – 27 February 1968) was a German physicist and chemist who contributed to modern quantum mechanics and molecular physics.
+She was the first woman on the physics faculty of Duke University and was one of only three women to earn both a PhD in Physics and habilitation in Germany before the start of World War II, the others being Lise Meitner and Hedwig Kohn.
+Her younger sister was philologist and resistance fighter Margot Sponer.